Visiting Lake Humantay: 7 tips for the Best Experience

 The morning is very cold, so you should wear multiple layers, including a long sleeve shirt, a fleece and a warm jacket and a hat for the cold as well as a hat for the sun later in the day.
 Once you start moving and hiking you can take off your layers.
 Once the sun goes behind the clouds, the temperature can drop very quickly.
 You should be ready for many varying temperatures.
 You can also bring a small blanket for the bus ride if you want to sleep.

 You are going to be at a high altitude which means the radiation is very strong and you can get a horrible sunburn unless you protect your skin with sunscreen and a hat.
 You should also bring sunglasses to help protect your eyes from the strong radiation.
 There is hardly any shade or protection from the sun at the Lake.

 Make sure you get enough rest the night before your tour.
 You will probably struggle physically with only a few hours of sleep as the tour pick-up time is around 4:50 AM.
 Travelers should have a moderate fitness level to enjoy the hike to the lake.

-4-Bring medicine or a remedy to help prevent motion or car sickness:
+4-Bring medicine to prevent motion or car sickness: